The highest value of a part of a graph is called a local maximum.

 #+# or #-# |

-We can use this sign analysis chart to determine whether a zero #x_1# of #f'(x)# corresponds to a local maximum, minimum, or none.
+By analysing this sign chart, we can determine whether a zero #x_1# of #f'(x)# corresponds to a local maximum, minimum, or none.
 This is done by considering the signs of the intervals surrounding it, which are #\ivoo{x_{i-1}}{x_i}# and #\ivoo{x_i}{x_{i+1}}#.
+If #f'(x)# changes sign at a zero, it has an extreme value at that zero.

 - If the sign of #\ivoo{x_{i-1}}{x_i}# is positive and the sign of #\ivoo{x_i}{x_{i+1}}# is negative, then #x_i# corresponds to a local maximum.